bahamondev/hide-titles/README.md

 To-do list:

-* Let the user configure application exceptions.
+* Let the user set up application exceptions.
+* Apply the script only in pre-set screens.

 ## Contact